mattknowles314/mattknowles314/README.md

 * 📚 Languages are a huge part of my life, I speak English, Norwegian, Chinese and Urdu as well as some Russian and German.🇬🇧 🇩🇪 🇨🇳 🇳🇴 🇵🇰 🇷🇺
 * 🖥 My interests in Computing are operating systems and applications of machine learning/big data to medicine.
 * 🏏 Outside of academia I play a lot of sport, I run long distance, play cricket, hockey to a fairly high level and practice taekwondo at university.

+## What do I do?

+* 🦠 At the minute I am working on a project in the Department of Biology, University of York.
+For more information see the repo bspi2020.

+## Thank's for visiting!